 - Periodically check the tracks and make sure the drain holes are clear to keep moisture and buildup to a minimum.

-Keep Your Glass Shower Doors Shiny and Clean
+How to Keep Glass Shower Doors Clean and Shiny

-All you need to keep your glass shower doors and your shower clean is a small squeegee, a microfiber towel and a strong—but eco-friendly—cleaner.
-The best time to do daily cleaning and maintenance is right after you shower.
+All you need to keep your glass shower doors and your shower clean is a small squeegee, a microfiber towel, and one of the natural cleaning methods from above.

 - Keep a squeegee in the shower and wipe away water and residue from the glass shower doors and the shower walls before exiting.